Frequently Asked Questions

 Q: My semester grades have fallen below the required 3.0 GPA, what happens now?

 A: You are required to carry a minimum of a 3.0 GPA at all times.
 Should you fall below that requirement, you will be placed on probation with EELI and given one more semester to raise your GPA to the required 3.0.
 If you fail to do that, your award will be revoked.

 Additional Credit hours

 A: Yes.
-Additional credit hours are granted on a case-by-case basis for fall, spring and summer semesters.
-Distribution of additional credit hours is dependent upon the availability of award hours and will be made in the order requests are received*.
-The EELI recipient will be required to send a written request via email.
-The recipient may be asked to provide a letter from an academic advisor stating the additional credit hours are necessary.
-These requests can only be made twice per students accepted to the Linkage Institute. *Note: Those closest to graduation will be given priority.
+These requests can only be made twice per students accepted to the Linkage Institute. *Note: The requested documents must be received by August 1 for the fall term or December 15 for the spring term.
+Those closest to graduation will be given first priority.
 To receive priority, you must submit an "Intent to Graduate" form or a letter from an advisor stating your intent to graduate.
 Depending on the number of requests, there may be a chance that you are NOT awarded any additional credit hours or the total number of credit hours that you request.

 Application Deadlines and Requirements

 Q: How will I know if my application materials have been accepted?